 I used an oversized freezer storage bag here, and it was barely large enough to contain this piece of meat.
 The thinner end of the brisket had to be folded over onto itself in order for it to fit.
 After a night or two in the refrigerator, the brisket is ready to put on the smoker.

-Now it's time for the beers!
 After placing that bad boy in your smoker, fat side up, you can sit around the smoker all night long with some good friends and tend the coals.
-Watch the sun rise, then when the sun is high in the sky, you'll discover that you can season brisket to perfection!
+Watch the sun rise, then when the sun is high in the sky, you'll discover that you can season a brisket to perfection!